Tensor Completion with Nearly Linear Samples Given Weak Side Information: Theoretical Guarantees

 The ground truth tensor can be described by a bounded latent function $f$ of the latent variables with finite spectrum $r$, where $|f(\bx)| \leq 1$ and $f$ can be decomposed according to

 for some core tensor $\Lambda \in \Reals^{[r]^t}$. \end{assumption}

-The decomposition in \eqref{eq:tensor_latentf} implies that the tensor $T$ can be written according to a Tucker decomposition as in \eqref{eq:tucker_decomp} with latent factor matrices $Q_{\ell}(i,k) = q_{\ell k}(x_{\ell}(i))$ and core tensor $\Lambda(\bk)$ having dimension $r\times r\times \cdot r$.
+The decomposition in \eqref{eq:tensor_latentf} implies that the tensor $T$ can be written according to a Tucker decomposition as in \eqref{eq:tucker_decomp} with latent factor matrices $Q_{\ell}(i,k) = q_{\ell k}(x_{\ell}(i))$ and core tensor $\Lambda(\bk)$ having dimension $r\times r\times \cdots r$.
 This implies the multilinear rank or Tucker rank is bounded above by $(r,r, \dots r)$.
-The latent variable model assumptions impose a distribution over the latent factors of the tensor such that in expectation they are orthogonal and satisfy boundedness properties to guarantee incoherence style conditions with high probability.
-As stated, we assume the latent variables are sampled from $U[0,1]$, but this can be relaxed to any general population distribution $P_{\ell}$.
-The latent variables induce a distribution on the latent factors of the low rank decomposition via the functions $q_{\ell k}(x)$. $Q_1 \dots Q_t$ are random latent factor matrices that are in expectation orthogonal, and as $n \to \infty$ they will be approximately orthogonal with high probability.
 The multilinear rank of the tensor $T$ will be given by the multilinear rank of the core tensor $\Lambda$.
+As formally stated, we assume the latent variables are sampled from $U[0,1]$, but this can be relaxed to any general population distribution $P_{\ell}$ over a bounded set.

+The latent variable model assumptions impose a distribution over the latent factors of the tensor such that in expectation over the randomness in the latent factors, they are orthogonal.
+The latent variables induce a distribution on the latent factors of the low rank decomposition via the functions $q_{\ell k}(x)$.
+For sufficiently large $n_1, n_2, \dots n_t$, the distribution of the sampled latent variables will be close to that of the population distribution, such that the finite averages over the sampled latent variables will converge to the population mean over the latent variable distribution.
+As a result, $Q_1 \dots Q_t$ are random latent factor matrices that have orthogonal columns in expectation with respect to the latent variable distribution, and as $n_1, n_2, \dots n_t \to \infty$ the columns of the sampled latent factor matrices of the tensor will be approximately orthogonal with high probability.